FeEgyir/Understanding-AWS-Services/Amazon EC2/User_Data.md

 2. Pasting it into my browser
 3. Seeing the Apache2 default welcome page load successfully

-I was thrilled when I saw the "It works!"
-Apache page without having to SSH into the instance and install anything manually.
+I was thrilled when I saw the "Server IP" Apache page without having to SSH into the instance and install anything manually.

 ## Taking It Further: Installing Multiple Packages